zifengx/Project-Folder-Manager/README.md

 - Configure the folder and txt file structure via a user-friendly GUI (no need to edit JSON).
 - GUI for selecting parent directory and project name.
 - Edit the structure and parent directory from the app (top menu).
-- All configuration and structure data are stored in a local SQLite database (`settings.db`).
+- All configuration and structure data are stored in `structure.json`.
 - Packaged as a standalone Windows executable.

 ## Usage